slzhffktm/go-eth-interact/backend/README.md

 # Running The Go Program to Interact with The Smart Contract

-This is following the [goethereumbook.org Smart Contract Write Section](https://goethereumbook.org/en/smart-contract-write/).
+This is following the [goethereumbook.org Smart Contract Write Section](https://goethereumbook.org/en/smart-contract-write/) and [Creating a simple Ethereum Smart Contract in Golang](https://towardsdev.com/creating-a-simple-ethereum-smart-contract-in-golang-138b9439f64e).

 ## Getting Started